 My rating: 4 of 5 stars

-[I interrupt this brief hiatus to post the following review, which appeared in the Spring 2017 print edition of Rain Taxi.
+[The following review first appeared in the Spring 2017 print edition of Rain Taxi.
 (For ease of screen reading, I’ve added a few more paragraph breaks than appeared in the print version.)
 I was reminded of it the other day when I picked up Brighter Than You Think to revisit its title story, a short and comic-psychedelic biography of occultist and rocket scientist Jack Parsons.

 Parsons was on my mind due to this summer’s discernible political revival of the occult/conspiracy-minded left in America—a development forced, I think, under the pressure of the appalling Jeffrey Epstein saga.
 Since my teenage tutelage by Alan Moore himself (oh say can you see Brought to Light?), I confess to having dallied over the years with this occult/conspiracy-minded left.
 Which is not to say that I believe all of history since the late 1940s was conjured up by Parsons and L. Ron Hubbard at the Babalon Working (which may be “where the flying saucers come from,” pace Kurt Vonnegut’s Tralfamadore mythos), only that this is a strange world.